thenewwazoo/thenewwazoo.github.io/bye-bye-ratgdo.md

 But I digress.

-I'd used HomeSpan before to build a logic board replacement for my kid's window fan, so I thought, "I know, I'll write a native HomeKit firmware!"
-And because every good idea deserves to be brought to market as quickly as possible, I grabbed the MQTT firmware (based on Arduino) and an off-the-shelf port of the HomeKit SDK, and got to hacking.
+I'd used [HomeSpan] before to build a logic board replacement for my kid's window fan, so I thought, "I know, I'll write a native HomeKit firmware!"
+And because every good idea inspires panic that someone else will beat you to it, I grabbed the [MQTT firmware] for the Arduino platform and an off-the-shelf port of the HomeKit SDK, and got to hacking.
 But not with HomeSpan, because that doesn't support the ESP8266.